 Thanks, Fahim, for the inspiration.
 (And thanks Alexisnyal for the pic) Do you have any tips to add?

-agents, attention spans, authors, Barton's Bookshop, book marketing, Books Are My Bag, express guide, Fix and Finish With Confidence, how to pitch your book, how to sell your book, how to write a novel, initial inspiration, marketing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, personal mission, publishing, Roz Morris, self-publishing, what on earth, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart
+agents, attention spans, authors, Barton's Bookshop, book marketing, Books Are My Bag, express guide, Fix and Finish With Confidence, how to pitch your book, how to sell your book, how to write a novel, initial inspiration, marketing, My Memories of a Future Life, personal mission, publishing, Roz Morris, self-publishing, what on earth, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 All the scribbling world is going indie.
 New, unpublished writers are, to establish themselves – even if they’re agented.
 And experienced, well-regarded authors are leaving their imprints – either being dropped or deciding to seek a better way to release their work.